rancher/docs/content/rancher/v2.x/en/concepts/catalogs/_index.md

     A file that containing questions for a form.
 These form questions simplify deployment of a chart.
 Without it, you must configure the deployment using key value pairs, which is more difficult.
 The following image displays the difference between a Rancher chart (which includes `questions.yml`) and a native Helm chart (which does not).

-	**Example: `questions.yml` Rancher Output**
+	<small>Rancher Chart with <code>question.yml</code> (left) vs. Helm Chart without (right)</small>

 	![questions.yml]({{< baseurl >}}/img/rancher/questions.png)

 ### Custom Chart Creation

- You can fill your custom catalog with either Helm Charts or Rancher Charts, although we recommend Rancher Charts due to their enhanced user experience.
+ You can fill your custom catalogs with either Helm Charts or Rancher Charts, although we recommend Rancher Charts due to their enhanced user experience.

+ For information on how to add and customize charts for a custom catalog, see [Customizing Charts]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/catalog/customizing-charts).

 >**Note:** For a complete walk through of developing charts, see the upstream Helm chart [developer reference](https://docs.helm.sh/developing_charts/).